Hauck & Aufhaeuser Analysts Give SAF-HOLLAND (ETR:SFQ) a €15.00 Price Target

-Hauck & Aufhaeuser set a €15.00 ($17.65) price objective on SAF-HOLLAND (ETR:SFQ) in a report issued on Friday morning, Borsen Zeitung reports.
+Hauck & Aufhaeuser set a €15.00 ($17.65) price target on SAF-HOLLAND (ETR:SFQ) in a research report report published on Thursday, Borsen Zeitung reports.
 The firm currently has a buy rating on the stock.

 SAF-Holland SA manufactures and supplies chassis-related systems and components for trucks, trailers, semi-trailers, buses, and recreational vehicles.
 It offers axle and suspension systems, fifth wheels, kingpins, and landing gears under the SAF, Holland, Neway, KLL, Corpco, V.Orlandi, and York brands.